-Examples from the Web for poll tax
+Cultural definitions for poll tax

 A tax required as a qualification for voting.
 After the Fifteenth Amendment to the Constitution extended the vote to blacks in 1870, many southern states instituted poll taxes to prevent blacks from voting.
 The Twenty-fourth Amendment to the Constitution, adopted in 1964, prohibits poll taxes for federal elections.